ansible/ansible-container/docs/rst/registry_auth.rst

 ''''''''''''''

-When pushing images with Ansible Container you can authenticate with the registry by passing your credentials using the *--useername* and *--password* options.
+When pushing images with Ansible Container you can authenticate with the registry by passing your credentials using the *--username* and *--password* options.
 On successful authentication your credentials are encrypted and stored in ~/.docker/config.json, exactly as if you had authenticated using `docker login`.

 Each time images are pushed to the registry Ansible Container needs to know the URL of the registry and the namespace of the